 This does come up from time to time and means dress attire for occasions of various degrees of formality.
 Gentleman should probably wear a formal suit and ladies a cocktail dress would work perfectly.

-Morning suit is making a comeback and I have to say I absolutely love it.
-Wedding attire for the bridal party and groomsmen can be slightly pageant-like, I mean you are not meant to dress how you would every day so why not make it slightly fancy dress (and I mean that in a stylish way).
-Traditionally a morning suit should not be worn after 6pm when men would change for the evening.
-Sometimes known as top hat and tails, morning wear is worn by male members of a wedding party, for example the groom, father of the bride, best man and ushers.
+The morning suit is making a comeback and I have to say I absolutely love it.
+Wedding attire for the bridal party and groomsmen can be slightly pageant-like, I mean you are not meant to dress how you would every day so why not make it a slightly fancy dress (and I mean that in a stylish way).
+Traditionally a morning suit should not be worn after 6 pm when men would change for the evening.
+Sometimes known as top hat and tails, morning wear is worn by male members of a wedding party, for example, the groom, father of the bride, best man and ushers.
 A traditional morning suit consists of a black or grey tailcoat worn with striped or matching plain grey trousers.
 A waistcoat should be worn over a plain white shirt and a tie or cravat is acceptable.
 A black or grey top hat can be added to accessorise the suit and traditionally would be worn with a pair of lightweight grey gloves.

 A few suggested places to buy wedding guest dresses.